 §7.
 The story is different in the film Summer by Éric Rohmer.
 Here a young woman by the name of Delphine, who is the main character in the story, actually sees the green ray.
 And so too does her would-be lover, Jacques, whom she first saw at a train station: at the time, she spotted him in the act of reading The Idiot by Dostoevsky.
 And not only did Delphine get to see the green ray.
 Even better, the director Éric Rohmer himself actually saw this scientifically verifiable flash of liquified emerald.
 And so too did Sophie Maintigneux see it.
 Of course she too saw it, since she was the genial cinematographer, and she saw the green ray with her camera at the actual moment when it happened, since the director—production scheduling be damned—spent what must have seemed like eternities waiting day after passing day for that single all-too-rare moment when he too, together with the camera, could finally see this scientifically verifiable flash of green light.
 And it gets even better: Marie Rivière could see it, too: she was the young woman who acted the role of Delphine, and she even co-wrote with the director the quasi-improvised script for the film.
 And we must not forget Vincent Gauthier, who acted the role of the empathetic would-be lover Jacques.
 So, they all saw it.

 §8.
 But why is Delphine weeping—and only afterward smiling—when she sees the green ray?
 Maybe she is like the two symmetrical uncles in the novel by Jules Verne: one of them is smiling while the other is weeping as they both remember actually having seen the green ray—by contrast with the two lovers, who have already found happiness without actually having seen that liquified emerald.
 The weeping of the young woman in the film signals, I think, some kind of incompleteness.
 And such incompleteness can be linked, I further think, with a basic problem that is highlighted by the macro-narrative of the story told by the film itself.
 The problem is, Delphine has never read the story originally told in the novel of Jules Verne.
 Instead, she happens to overhear a story about some green ray as retold by an old man.
-He is a Swedish tourist who is telling his story not to the young woman but to other tourists whom Delphine randomly encounters at a seaside beachfront.
-The old man’s mother had read the stories of Jules Verne to him when he was a little boy, and he is now trying to remember the story of a green ray—a story that he too had never read himself.
-And not only is Delphine ignorant of the green ray as envisioned by Jules Verne.
-No other character in the macro-narrative of the film, except for the old Swede, has ever even heard of the green ray before.
-How, then, would they know it if they saw it?
-The old Swede has never seen one, either, but he remembers from his misty storybook memories that there may exist such a thing.
+He is a tourist who is telling his story not to the young woman but to other tourists whom Delphine randomly encounters at a seaside beachfront.
+He had once read the novel of Jules Verne about the green ray, and he is now explaining to his fellow tourists the scientific basis for the optical sensation of seeing that rarest of sights to be seen—that perfect moment when the setting sun flashes a green ray.
 Hearing this, the young woman Delphine makes it her half-hearted quest in life to find such a perfect moment.
 There is another problem, though: this young woman does not know what she wants out of life.
 Is it really the green ray?
 But that is just a metaphor, isn’t it?
 What Delphine does know for sure is that a lot of men are chasing after her while she is chasing after her undefined goal, and she doubts that her goal is just another man, since she is sorely disappointed by all the mecs she meets in her soulful journeys from one picture-perfect place to another.
 Then, in the final moments of the film, she meets a young man who seems to be different from all the others.
 She cannot be sure, though, whether this singularity means anything, anything at all.
 Will there be a sign?

 §9.
 I have already spoken briefly about the driving desire of the director, Éric Rohmer, to capture on film an actual green ray.
 In the surviving lore about both the verbal and the visual creativity of Rohmer, we can find countless anecdotes about the director’s quest to highlight the mystical sensation felt by those who succeed in viewing the elusive green ray.
 A good place to start reading about such anecdotes, I think, is a piece written by Emanuel Levy on 2011.05.18: http://emanuellevy.com/comment/summer-le-rayon-vert-by-eric-rohmer/.
 And then, for following up, I suggest this piece: Charles Taylor on 1999.06.21: https://www.salon.com/1999/06/21/summer/.
 I am particularly fond of this formulation by Taylor: